-Canden earned a BA in History from Elon University and Masters in History from University College London and is currently getting a Masters in American History from the Gilder Lehmen Institute of American History.
-Yeah, she’s a nerd.
-She’s originally from North Carolina, but now loves living in the best neighborhood in DC, Capitol Hill.
+Canden earned a BA in History from Elon University and Masters in History from University College London.
+She’s originally from North Carolina, but has been guiding in Washington, DC for nearly 9 years.
 Canden entered the real world as a teacher but left the profession for tour guiding.
-When not guiding, she can probably be found travelling, taking bike trips with fellow tour guide, Kara, volunteering at the Washington DC Historical Society, or writing books about DC History!
+She is currently training her son to lead tours (he’s only 1.5 years old so it might be a while before you see him.)
+When not guiding, she can probably be found travelling herself or writing books about DC History!

 Cecilia hails from Wisconsin, the land flowing with beer and cheese.
 She made her way to D.C. by way of Hawaii and New Jersey to put her International Relations background to good use.
 When she is not giving tours Cecilia enjoys excursions into the wilderness, singing in elevators, experimental cooking and looking for and sharing fun facts of a variety of different topics!